Pauanui gets enlarged fit-for-purpose facility

-Pauanui Surf Lifesaving Club (PSLC) will step into a new chapter when the doors of its freshly renovated patrol tower and clubhouse open at Labour weekend.
+Pauanui Surf Life Saving Club (PSLSC) will step into a new chapter when the doors of its freshly renovated patrol tower and clubhouse open at Labour weekend.

 For the last year, the near-on 50-year-old clubhouse on Pauanui's beachfront has been closed while extensive work has been carried out to expand and improve the building.

-Construction saw the base footprint enlarged by 142m2 to provide more storage space for inflatable rescue boats and safety equipment as well as an improved first aid room and training facilities.
+Construction saw the base footprint enlarged by 142sq m to provide more storage space for inflatable rescue boats and safety equipment as well as an improved first aid room and training facilities.

 Structural improvements were also made as the building was re-clad and re-roofed, with improvements to the upstairs training and observation rooms and new external paving.